ARTICLE I: NAME

 ARTICLE VII: THE EXECUTIVE COMMITTEE

-The Executive Committee shall be composed of the President, the Vice President for Shelter Operations, Vice President for Administration, Secretary and Treasurer.
+The Executive Committee shall be composed of the President, the Vice President, the Secretary, and the Treasurer.

 The Executive Committee shall be empowered to transact any item of ordinary and routine business that cannot be held over until the next Board of Directors meeting.